 This year, our three keynote presentations were created as animated graphics to complement greenscreen speaker videos which were created by FoxDog Consultants.
 For each of these keynotes, keeping the speaker onscreen most of the time was a priority, so while content was being created, CGI explored ways to add visual interest that would keep the audience engaged.

 A virtual experience has a unique set of timeline considerations.
 So, as scripts began to approach completion, CGI was already creating the first full drafts of animated graphics so that the speakers would have the opportunity to see the visuals during recordings.

-The Day 2 keynote dove into the details, and we established a color-coded graphic system with repeating layouts to help orient the audience to the high-level message, and create a sort of a roadmap to the presentation.
+we dove into the details, and established a color-coded graphic system with repeating layouts to help orient the audience to the high-level message, and create a sort of a roadmap to the presentation.

 In addition to the keynote presentation graphics, CGI created graphics packages for the event overall.
 We split this into two different systems – one graphics package specifically for the breakout sessions, and another for the keynote sessions.

 For the keynotes, we designed a set of animated transitions.
 They were short, fun animations, under 10 seconds, designed to be a visual palate cleanser between sessions.
 We created each to align loosely to one of our three event pillars and to complement specific sessions.
 We also created speaker layouts, lower thirds, and bumper animations.

 For the breakouts, we created and populated speaker layouts that were color-coded for each track, and layouts for panels with spaces for multiple speaker videos.
 We also created bumper animations specifically for the breakouts.